isaacm2025/IRCC-invitation-points-analysis-prediction/README.md

 - Displays **invitations issued** for each draw when hovering.
 - Filter by **invitation category** (CEC, PNP, FSW, etc.).
 - Fully interactive zooming, panning, and tooltips.
-- Ready to be deployed online (e.g., Render, Streamlit, Heroku).
+- To be deployed at Render

 ---